velartrill/velartrill.github.io/orig/kestrel.md

 "'Vits… _vitiular_'?"

 "Your pronunciation is getting better already!
-Sorry, that's our name for -- I think you called them the _den tsuang vó,_ the Imperial Guard."
+Sorry, that's our name for -- I think you called them the _den tsuang vó_.
+Imperial Guard."

 "You're kidding me.
 Ten of those bitches, at once?"